xoxruns/deadend-cli/README.md

 - **Resource Isolation**: Complete isolation from host system
 - **Tool Chain Integration**: Seamless integration with popular pentesting tools

-## 🚀 What the CLI Can Do
+## How to use

-The Deadend CLI provides a comprehensive suite of security testing capabilities through its interactive chat interface and specialized agents.
-Here's what you can accomplish:
+The Deadend CLI provides an interactive chat interface and specialized agents.

+You need to run `deadend-cli init` to initialize all the variables and configurations (cached).

 ### 📋 Core Commands